hakhakobian/regallery/readme.txt

 == Benefits ==

 *   **Ultra-Lightweight Design:** Re Gallery Photo Gallery WordPress plugin is engineered for lightning-fast performance, reducing load times and ensuring a smooth browsing experience, even for mobile-friendly responsive galleries.
 *   **Increased User Engagement:** Style and optimize your image gallery and album with features like slideshow, thumbnails and masonry layouts.
-Engaging visual content increases interaction, improving pageviews and user retention.
+Engaging visual content increases interaction, improving page views and user retention.
 *   **Interactive Live Demo:** Preview changes instantly with our live demo feature.
-This interactive experience allows you to experiment with gallery settings such as carousel, cards, cube, or mosaic designs to achieve the perfect visual.
+This interactive experience allows you to experiment with gallery settings such as carousel, cards, cube, masonry, justified, thumbnails, slideshow, blog or mosaic designs to achieve the perfect visual.
 The changes appear in the live demo.
 Moreover, the UX/UI design of the photo gallery plugin closely aligns with WordPress, making it even easier and more intuitive to work with its features.
 *   **Enhanced SEO:** Optimizing images, titles, and descriptions enhances visibility on Google.
 Re Gallery ensures your image browser, lightbox, and other gallery features are fully SEO-friendly, boosting your site's search engine performance.
 *   **A User-Friendly Interface:** Create and manage the photo gallery with ease using our intuitive dashboard.
 Whether you're working with albums and video support, or platforms like YouTube, Vimeo, Instagram, Flickr, or Dailymotion, Re Gallery image gallery plugin simplifies the process for all levels of users.
 *   **Powered by React.js:** Our plugin leverages cutting-edge technology for responsive updates and a seamless user journey, whether you're managing widgets or customizing gallery views.